 Resistors typically have a rated power within some ambient temperature range, along with a derated power curve for high ambient temperatures.
 When a PCB is shared with other components generating heat, the system designer should add margin.
-Measuring the actual sense resistor temperature in a final system is always best.
+It is always best to measure the actual sense resistor temperature in a final system.

-Because power resistors are larger and more expensive than standard resistors, using multiple standard resistors in parallel, between the sense node and ground, is common and distributes the current and heat dissipation.
+Because power resistors are larger and more expensive than standard resistors, multiple standard resistors can be used in parallel, between the sense node and ground.
+This configuration distributes the current and heat dissipation.